shreyasachardotcom/website/src/pages/p2p-lending-app/index.md

 <h3 class="f3">Lending Journey</h3>

-<p class="silver">The lending experience is designed to offer a guided journey as well as a manual journey, with the former showing most effective terms as primary choices</p>
+<p class="silver">The lending experience is designed to offer a guided journey as well as a manual journey, with the former showing most effective terms as primary choices thus making it easier for the user</p>

 </div>